wandb/docs/docs/guides/model_registry/automation.md

 5. A modal will appear.
 Provide a name for your secret in the **Secret name** field.
 6. Add your secret into the **Secret** field.

+You can choose which access tokens or consumer secrets to use when you create a webhook.
+See the [Configure a webhook](#configure-a-webhook) section for more information.

 :::info
 Only W&B Admins can create, edit, or delete a secret.
 :::

 Once you create a secret, you can access that secret in your W&B workflows with `$`.

 ### Configure a webhook
 Before you can use a webhook, you will first need to configure that webhook in the W&B App UI.